 Charlie Jagow Death rumors or is he dead really?

-The Last Alaskan Charlie Jagow is still young and healthy; any rumors about his death are just hoax.
+The Last Alaskan Charlie Jagow is still young and healthy; any rumours about his death are just hoaxes.

 Charlie Jagow Net Worth, career